sbs20/scanservjs/README.md

 > broken, meaning the device is useless by itself because one cannot trigger
 > scans, but with this project I can trigger it remotely just fine.

+> Absolutely love untethering my scanner from my laptop.
+Also means that I know
+> it will work "forever", regardless of OS updates, since its all just a docker
+> container.

 ## About

 scanservjs is a web UI frontend for your scanner.
 It allows you to share one or